Xperimance/Tratto-Brain/README.md

 # Tratto-Brain
-A one-page concept webpage that I made as part of a coding assignment for my job application.
+A one-page concept website that I made as part of a coding assignment for my job application.

 # Language